shakfu/leo-rs/docs/dev/optimizations.md

 Reading alone is milliseconds at 20,000, so the cost is in the path scanners, not the reader.

+Not done, and measured before being rejected on 2026-09-12.

+`find_files_to_read` is 0.92ms of LeoPyRef's 61ms load, release build: it skips whole `@file` subtrees with `node_after_tree`, so most nodes are never visited.
+On a chain, where nothing can be skipped, it is the whole load: 65ms at depth 500, 620ms at 1,000, 6.97s at 2,000.

+Carrying the `@path` components down the walk in a stack, truncated by level, and joining them per node costs 0.90ms, 3.5ms and 16.7ms at those depths -- up to 417x -- and cannot beat 0.92ms on a real outline.
+A first cut that walked `all_positions()` instead of skipping subtrees measured 6.5ms there, seven times slower than what it replaced.

+Two traps, if it is ever built:

+- **Do not memoize `get_path` per vnode.** A clone's path depends on the parent chain it was reached through, which is why `find_files_to_read` keys its dedupe on `(gnx, full_path)` and not on the gnx alone.
+One vnode under `@path alpha` and `@path beta` answers `/tmp/alpha/f.py` and `/tmp/beta/f.py`.

+- **Carry the components, not the joined path.** `finalize` translates `\` to `/` last, so finalizing early splits one component in two and a later `..` then pops the wrong one: `@path x\y` above `@path ..` gives `/base` from `get_path` and `/base/x` from a fold over joined strings.
+Accumulating the component list and calling `finalize_join` once is the same call `get_path` makes, so it cannot differ.
+Both agree on all 12,295 nodes of the corpus and LeoPyRef; only the synthetic backslash case separates them.

-Not done, and not a problem in practice: real outlines are shallow. `LeoPyRef.leo` is 11,581 nodes at depth 10 and loads in 99ms.
-Memoizing `get_path` per vnode for the length of one read is the smaller fix; it needs interior mutability or a `&mut self` scan.
-Skipping the path for nodes whose headline is not a directive is cheaper still, but it changes which clone subtrees are walked twice, and with them the contents of `ReadResult::ignored`.
+Skipping the path for nodes whose headline is not a directive is cheaper still. `find_files_to_write` already does that.
+On the read side it changes which clone subtrees are walked twice, and with them the contents of `ReadResult::ignored`.